Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 In both cases, Watch Topic or Webhook, the integration should be setup for create, update, and delete events on the Credential resource in your specific Environment.

+Upon receiving an event the process should check a few data points to know that it should handle the event.

+Handle provisioning a new credential when...

+* The Credential resource references the custom Credential Request Definition
+    * Check `spec.credentialRequestDefinition` for the referenced Credential Request Definition
+* The Credential resource has a desired state of `active`
+    * Check `spec.state.name` for the desired state
+* The Credential resource has a `Pending` status
+    * Check `status.level` for the status
+* The Credential does not have the finalizer that the process will add

+Handle a credential update event when...

+* The Credential resource references the custom Credential Request Definition
+    * Check `spec.credentialRequestDefinition` for the referenced Credential Request Definition
+* The Credential resource has a `Pending` status
+    * Check `status.level` for the status
+* The Credential has the finalizer that the process adds
+* If the `state.name` is `active` and the `spec.state.name` is `inactive` the Credential should be disabled
+* If the `state.name` is `inactive` and the `spec.state.name` is `active` the Credential should be enabled
+* If `state.name` and `spec.state.name` are `active` and `spec.state.rotate` is true then the Credential should be rotated

+Handle a credential delete event when...

+* The Credential resource references the custom Credential Request Definition
+    * Check `spec.credentialRequestDefinition` for the referenced Credential Request Definition
+* The Credential has the finalizer that the process adds
+* The Credential is marked as `DELETING`
+    * Check the `metadata.state` value for `DELETING`

 ### Integrate using a Watch Topic

 See [Set up integrations through Watch Topics](/docs/integrate_with_central/integrate-with-watchtopics) for a full description of setting up Watch Topics.